Who are we?

 The governors at Castle Hill School meet at least twice every term to discuss the running of the school.
 This would include looking at:

 • The school’s budget and various policies e.g. behaviour, sex and relationship education

 • The overall ethos and direction of the school

 • Long-term planning

 • Staffing structures

-Please click on the thumbnail for details of meetings from October 2019 to July 2020
+Please click on the thumbnail for the proposed details of meetings from October 2020 to July 2021

-Please click on the thumbnail for the 2017/18 Academic Year Governor Register of Interest /Meeting Attendance information.
+Please click on the thumbnail for the 2019/20 Academic Year

 Please click the thumbnail for past meeting minutes.

 The Local Governing Body play both a strategic and operational role, meaning that they focus on the underlying issues of school management and practical active topics.
 They are involved in reviewing exclusions and dealing with any cases of staff appeals.